Colors and Color Lists

 ColorThink can also explicitly convert from one data type to another:

 Select Convert All Colors to List from the image popup menu.
-(This will convert every pixel in the image into a entry on a color list.)
+(This converts every pixel in the image into an entry on a color list.)

 Select Extract Unique Color Values.
-(This will extract only the colors that are unique and place them in a color list.)
+(This extracts only the colors that are unique and place them in a color list.)

 Select Extract Unique Device Values